 We utilize a variety of tax planning and financing strategies in an effort to ensure that our worldwide cash is available in the locations in which it is needed.
 If certain international funds were needed for our operations in the United States, we may be required to accrue and pay certain U.S. and foreign taxes to repatriate such funds.
-We maintain the intent and ability to permanently reinvest our accumulated earnings outside the United States, with the exception of our subsidiaries in Canada and Germany.
+We maintain the intent and ability to permanently reinvest our accumulated earnings outside the United States, with the exception of certain subsidiaries for which applicable income taxes have been recorded as of December 31, 2023.
 In addition, changes to foreign government banking regulations may restrict our ability to move funds among various jurisdictions under certain circumstances, which could negatively impact our access to capital, resulting in an adverse effect on our liquidity and capital resources.

 Although we compete in markets that do not require solar-specific government subsidies or support programs, such incentives continue to influence the demand for PV solar energy around the world.
-For example, the financial incentives provided by the IRA are expected to increase both the demand for and the domestic manufacturing of solar modules in the United States.
+For example, the financial incentives provided by the IRA are expected to increase both the demand for, and the domestic manufacturing of, solar modules in the United States.
 We continue to evaluate the extent of benefits available to us by the IRA, which are expected to favorably impact our liquidity and capital resources in future periods.
 For example, we currently expect to qualify for the advanced manufacturing production credit under Section 45X of the IRC, which provides certain specified benefits for solar modules and solar module components manufactured in the United States and sold to third parties.
-Such credit may be refundable or transferable to a third party and is available from 2023 to 2032, subject to phase down beginning in 2030.
+Such credit may be refundable by the IRS or transferable to a third party and is available from 2023 to 2032, subject to phase down beginning in 2030.
 Based on the current form factor of our modules, we expect to qualify for a credit of approximately 17 cents per watt for each module produced in the United States and sold to a third party.
 Accordingly, we expect the advanced manufacturing production credit will provide us with a significant source of funding throughout its 10-year period.
+In December 2023, we entered into an agreement with Fiserv for the sale of \$687.2 million of Section 45X tax credits we generated during 2023, for aggregate cash proceeds of \$659.7 million.
+We received initial cash proceeds of \$336.0 million in January 2024, and expect to receive the remaining cash proceeds during the first half of 2024.
 For more information about certain risks associated with the benefits available to us under the IRA, see Item 1A.
 "Risk Factors - "We expect certain financial benefits as a result of tax incentives provided by the Inflation Reduction Act of 2022.
 If these expected financial benefits vary significantly from our assumptions, our business, financial condition, and results of operations could be adversely affected."
+See Note 9.
+"Government Grants" to our consolidated financial statements for further information about government grants.